 The movement towards charging for GDS bookings shows that airlines want to shift distribution towards their direct channels.
 It also puts pressure on OTAs to undertake NDC connections with airlines.

-While the distribution charge isn't likely to be introduced in the American market just yet, it's slowly becoming a trend in Europe as smaller airlines begin to follow suit - Ukraine Air International introduced a similar charge in April 2017.
+While the distribution charge isn't likely to be introduced in the American market just yet, it's slowly becoming a trend in Europe as smaller airlines begin to follow suit - Ukraine International Airlines introduced a similar charge in April 2017.
 IAG partially backtracked on this move though, removing the GDS charge for Expedia and the Egencia corporate booking tool.